 The Town of Vail's public wireless internet project was well underway prior to NWCCOG getting involved in broadband.
 As a host when "the world comes to visit," Vail has been a leader in seeing the need for this to support a wildly fluctuating visitor base, especially to have the capacity to keep cell phones, and internet apps running during major events.
 In 2010, Vail and Eagle County partnered to invest \$1.2M to assist CDOT in completing CDOT fiber from Vail Pass to Vail Public works, connecting Vail to Denver.
 In addition to bringing Comcast to Eagle County, including broadband internet access, this project allowed Town of Vail to assist CDOT in delivering CDOT camera and traffic highway monitoring information to CDOTs ITS Headquarters in Golden.
 Traffic safety on Vail Pass is critical to the financial health of Vail, and economic impacts of pass closures are measured by financial loss quantified down to the hour.
 In 2013, Town of Vail also partnered with Crown Castle to deploy microcell technology throughout Vail.
 Built in 2014, this network is supported by a fiber network and network center built and hosted by the Town of Vail.
 It was a complex project with many many challenges that has proven durable over time.
-In preparations for the 2015 World Cup Ski Championships, Vail was one of the first municipalities in the state to provide free public WI-FI.
-Vail also hosted the nation's first event deployment of Public Safety Broadband Band 14 LTE wireless voice and data, delivering this next generation communications network for use by public safety personnel.
-Deployment of this technology as well as hosting of the 2015 World Cup in Vail and Beaver Creek was a testing ground for Federal agencies practicing for the Salt Lake City Olympics the following year.
+In preparation for the 1999 FIS Alpine World Ski Championships, Vail was one of the first municipalities in the state to provide free public WI-FI.
+Deployment of this technology as well as hosting of the 1999 FIS World Ski Championships, Vail was a testing ground for Federal agencies practicing for the Salt Lake City Olympics the following year.
+During the 2015 FIS Alpine World Ski Championships Vail and Beaver Creek also hosted the nation's first event deployment of Public Safety Broadband Band 14 LTE wireless voice and data, delivering this next generation communications network for use by public safety personnel.

 Town of Vail, like Glenwood Springs have been involved in Broadband well before NWCCOGs' involvement in broadband.
 Vail's IT Director, Ron Braden has been an active participant in the Broadband Subcomittee since NWCCOG's broadband project inception.
-The Town of Vail is very supportive of THOR and plans to provide a key meet-mecenter and existing middle mile fiber to the project in exchange for greater bandwidth and redundancy
+The Town of Vail is very supportive of THOR and plans to provide a key meet-mecenter and existing middle mile fiber to the project in exchange for greater bandwidth and redundancy.